Country Flag Just Green

 Design Elements None

-Symbolism Radical Ideology
+Symbolism Revolutionary Ideology

 Why Nations Avoid Single-Color Flags